bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+in line 70 Because name get the value from   parameter in parent function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+name is always same and the newroll changes dependent to the random
 c.
 What is the lexical scope of `newRoll`?
+ inside this function dansRoll();

 ### Task 3 - Stretch Goals